Seneca-ICTOER/Intro2C/docs/F-Refinements/two-dimensional-arrays.md

 ### A String within an Array of Strings

-To refer to a string within an array of strings, we follow the array identifier with a single pair of brackets.
+To refer to a string within an array of strings, we follow the array identifier with `a single pair of brackets`.
 The index within the pair of brackets identifies the string within the array.

 The address of a string in an array of strings takes the form: